Skip to Main Content

 International Placement Credit (IPC)

-In French and Spanish students must receive permission from the relevant language program director to enroll in a course one level below their placement (e.g., from 300 to 204 or from 204 to 203, in French; from 305S to 204 or from 204 to 203 in German).
-Without permission, no credit will be allowed for courses two levels below the achievement score; similarly, no credit will be given for French 101 or Spanish 101 to students who have completed more than two years of French or Spanish in high school without permission from the relevant language program director.
+In French and Spanish, students must receive permission from the relevant language program director to enroll in a course one level below their placement.
+Without permission, no credit will be allowed for courses two levels below the achievement score.
+No credit will be given for French 101 or Spanish 101 to students who have completed more than two years of French or Spanish in high school without permission from the relevant language program director.

-Placement in Languages Other than French, German, Spanish, and Latin.
-Students who wish to continue in any language other than French, German, Spanish, or Latin should consult with the appropriate director of undergraduate studies.
+Students who wish to continue in any language other than French, German, Latin, or Spanish should consult with the appropriate director of undergraduate studies or language coordinators.
 In the case of Russian, Polish, and Turkish, the department offers a written examination and oral interview, which are used in conjunction with other criteria for placing students at the appropriate level.
-In the case of Asian and African languages, students should consult with the appropriate language coordinators.